 The internship will begin in January 2022 and run through the Spring semester.
 Students are required to work in the Engage studio.
 Applicants should be creative, hardworking, self-motivated leaders with an interest in innovation and startups.
 The specific responsibilities and requirements for the Operations Internship are detailed below:

-- Serving as a general resource for Engage founders, corporate partners, investor network and community members.
+- Communicate program details with participating startup CEOs and teams, and serve as a general resource for Engage founders, corporate partners, investor network and community members.

-- Perform other administrative support duties as needed.
+- Take on other special projects and support duties as needed.

 - Excellent communication, organizational, and interpersonal skills.